oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 We need people with fantasy for going possibly new paths, meticulousness for assuring quality, analytical, didactic and aesthetic skills and thinking around the corner or all together.
-Some knowledge or feeling of colour may be of help.
-But this is not a must.
-Uneducated persons bring in a very important view.
-So do not be shy to ask or suggest something.
+Ideally Oyranos shall be invisible to most users and simply work for their colour devices.
+So if your have a question around Oyranos thats a good sign to start ask that.

 See as well [here](/wiki/Oyranos#Development "wikilink").